-Applicants to all nutrition programs are required to submit all application materials, except standardized test scores, in one packet.
+Applicants to all nutrition programs are required to submit all application materials, in one packet.
 Officially signed/sealed transcripts and recommendations should not be opened as this will render these documents as unofficial.
 They should be included in your application packet along with the other required materials.
 Photocopies, faxes, or student copies of original transcripts and recommendations are not acceptable.

 Please note complete applications must be received by the stated deadlines; dates are not the post mark date (with the exception of D.I.P. applications which follow A.D.A. deadlines), rather, the date when all materials need to be received in the Office of Admission.
 No application can be acted upon unless all materials are received.
-There is no guarantee that late applications will be considered; late applicants are not eligible for consideration of merit scholarship/s or graduate assistantships.
+There is no guarantee that late applications will be considered; late applicants are not eligible for consideration of graduate assistantships.